Kyltetran/AI-Safety/README.md

 This repository documents our research journey exploring **AI safety considerations in fake news detection**.
 We systematically evaluated **five major datasets** using both classical machine learning and deep learning approaches to understand their strengths, limitations, and real-world applicability, and ultimately selecting **WELFake** as the primary dataset due to its balance, diversity, and strong ethical design.

 > **Important:** This is a research and educational project.
 We also built an **educational website** to share our findings—not a detection tool or platform.
 Our goal is to inform and educate about the challenges, methodologies, and safety concerns in AI-powered misinformation detection.
-> This repository includes code adapted from various open-source authors around the world.
+> Also, this repository includes code adapted from various open-source authors around the world.
 Our team combined, modified, and analyzed these implementations for research and educational purposes.

 ---